-He has served on the board of the Real Estate Agents Authority between 2013-2018, was a committee member of the NZ Shareholders Association Auckland Branch 2012-2017, and has been a chartered member of the Institute of Directors.
-Aaron has a Master of Arts degree with Honours from the University of Auckland.
+In addition to his investment activities, Aaron's professional background includes serving on the board of the Real Estate Agents Authority board from 2013 to 2018, being a committee member of the NZ Shareholders Association Auckland Branch for five years, and formerly holding chartered membership with the Institute of Directors.
+He holds a Master of Arts degree with Honours from the University of Auckland.

-Aaron was elected as an Auckland City Councillor during 2007-2010 for the Citizens & Ratepayers ticket, serving as the Chairman of the City Development committee responsible for economic development, town planning, and infrastructure, and the Deputy Chairman of the Finance Committee.
-He was also an accredited Hearings Commissioner for resource consent hearings.
-He did not stand for election to the new Auckland "Supercity" Council in 2010.
+From 2007 to 2010, Aaron was an Auckland City Councillor representing the Citizens & Ratepayers ticket.
+During this time, he chaired the City Development committee responsible for economic development, town planning, and infrastructure.
+He also served as Deputy Chairman of the Finance Committee and as a Hearings Commissioner for resource consent hearings.
+He chose not to run for the new "Supercity" Auckland Council in 2010.

 Aaron is often asked about his favourite books and podcasts - you can read a list of them here.

 In 1980, the Bhatnagar family immigrated to New Zealand from Canada.
 Roger (Rajeshwar) Bhatnagar, after working in electronics retail in Canada, started a small electronics retail business on Commerce Street in Auckland called Sound Plus.
 Over the coming decade, Sound Plus grew to nine stores across Auckland and Hamilton, and became known for aggressive discounting and innovative marketing.